keighrim/kaldi-yesno-tutorial/README.md

         * e.g. `0_0_1_0_1_0_1_1 global`
 * `spk2utt`
     * Simply inverse-indexed `utt2spk` (`<speaker_id> <all_hier_utterences>`)
-    * Can use a Kaldi utility to generate
+    * Instead of writing Python code to re-index utterances and speakers, you can also use a Kaldi utility to do it.
-        * `utils/utt2spk_to_spk2utt.pl data/train_yesno/utt2spk > data/train_yesno/spk2utt`
+        * e.g. `utils/utt2spk_to_spk2utt.pl data/train_yesno/utt2spk > data/train_yesno/spk2utt`
-        * Since we are writing a Python program, you might want to call the Kaldi utility from within Python code.
-See [subprocess](https://docs.python.org/3/library/subprocess.html) or [os.system()](https://docs.python.org/3/library/os.html#os.system)
+        * However, since we are writing a Python program, you might want to call the Kaldi utility from within Python code.
+See [subprocess](https://docs.python.org/3/library/subprocess.html) or [os.system()](https://docs.python.org/3/library/os.html#os.system).
     * Or, of course, you can write Python code to index utterances by speakers.
 * (optional) `segments`: *not used for this data *
     * Contains mappings between utterance segmentation/alignment information and recording files.